MianSaadTahir/Nike-Store/README.md

 # NikeStore

-**NikeStore** is a hostel management system developed in C# with MS SQL Server integration, implementing object-oriented programming principles.
-This user-friendly platform features distinct logins for students, resident tutors, and senior wardens.
-Students can manage profiles, request leave, and submit complaints, while resident tutors oversee hostel operations and senior wardens ensure efficient coordination across all hostels.
+**NikeStore** is a inventory management system developed in C# with MS SQL database integration .
+It provides a centralized platform for managing inventory, sales, customer relations, suppliers, and reporting, aimed at enhancing efficiency for both admin and customer users.
+This system follows Object-Oriented Programming (OOP) principles, including association, encapsulation, inheritance, and polymorphism.
+It is built using a 3-tier architecture consisting of BL, DL, UI.

 ## Table of Contents
 - [Features](#features)